aiongg/japanese/pages-app/README.md

 - Toggle between "tap to reveal" and "show all" modes
 - Audio playback for Japanese sentences with auto-play option
 - Listen Mode for hands-free studying with automatic card advancement
+- Interactive swipe gestures for navigation on mobile devices
+- Animated card transitions with subtle rotation effects
 - Keyboard shortcuts for easy navigation
 - Responsive design that works on desktop, tablet, and mobile devices
 - Automatic deployment to GitHub Pages